Ground states of a family of frustrated spin models for quasicrystals and their approximants: The 6-fold quasicrystal.

 Another novel type of long range ordered magnetic phase can occur in the $--$ quadrant.
 This phase can be described as a collinear antiferromagnet, in which are embedded islands of more weakly ordered spins.
 This type of state is most easily described in the limit of $\vert J_1\vert \gg \vert J_2\vert$.
 In the $hex-QC$ model sites occupied by spins fall into two categories.
 The first category of sites form an infinite, multiply connected, percolating cluster.
 This set of sites is bipartite, meaning that sites can be divided into sublattices such that the Hamiltonian only couples sites belonging to different sublattices.
 Therefore, for antiferromagnetic couplings, spins on the infinite percolating cluster can minimize their energy by forming a Néel type state.
 This is illustrated in the Fig.\ref{fig:smallpatch} (left) which shows the infinite cluster antiferromagnet using red and green to distinguish the two sublattices.

 The remaining sites (colored black in the figure) form small patches of $T_2$ triangles.
-These frustrated patches are described in more detail in Appendix D. They are disjoint (do not overlap).
+These frustrated patches are disjoint (do not overlap) being surrounded by sites belonging to the infinite network.
 It can be shown, with the help of inflation rules for this structure, that there are only three types of patches.
 They are distinguished by the number of triangles inside the patch, namely i) 2-triangle patch shaped like a diamond ii) 4-triangle patch in the form of a pyramid and iii) 6-triangle patch composed of two groups of 3-triangles forming a butterfly shape.
+Appendix E provides some more details on the patches.

 For antiferromagnetic $J_2$, the triangles lead to frustration whatever the sign of $J_1$.
 The spins within a patch can order locally, and lie within planes which can vary in a random way from one frustrated patch to another.
-Examples of spin configurations in some patches are given in Appendix D. The fraction of frustrated spins to the total number of spins is estimated in Appendix D, to be about 27$\%$.
-However, the important point is that long range order is nevertheless present in this system, thanks to the fact that these small domains are surrounded by an unfrustrated infinite network.
+Examples of spin configurations in some patches are given in Appendix E. The fraction of frustrated spins compared to the total number of spins is estimated, in Appendix E, to be about 27$\%$.
+This is fairly large and yet, the important point is that long range order is nevertheless present in this system, thanks to the fact that these small domains are surrounded by an unfrustrated infinite network.
 Fig.\ref{fig:smallpatch} shows a finite region of the quasicrystal and its decomposition into the unfrustrated bipartite infinite cluster (vertices decorated by red and green circles) and the frustrated patches that it encloses (vertices decorated by black circles).
 To understand the ordering, consider first only the spins belonging in the infinite network.
 At $T=0$, the correlation length should be divergent and long range order present for the infinite cluster.
 If the frustrated patches were not present, the spins would order in a collinear fashion, parallel to each other if $J_1<0$ or with alternating sign if $J_1>0$.
 However, for $r\neq 0$, this strict collinearity is perturbed when the spin is on the boundary of a frustrated patch.

+As seen in Figs.\ref{fig:twotrimain}, the smallest frustrated patches have two triangles, composed of 6 interior spins, surrounded by the infinite network of collinear alternating up-down spins.
+Assuming rigid boundary conditions where the boundary spins do not deviate from the spontaneous broken symmetry axis, we show below that the inner spins should have a collinear alignment for small $r$ and go over to a planar arrangement as $r$ increases.